sadiqua10-khan/tutedudeassign1/README.md

-this is my first python code
+this is my first python code as an assignment